elcabong/ControlCenter/README.md

 Access any web based software to control your home and media needs.

 Required:
-  Apache web server with php 5+ with curl
+  Any web server with php 5+ with curl, and enable "short_open_tag=On" for php  (apache instruction below)

 0.  install prerequisites:
 sudo apt-get install git